Absolutely stable time crystals at finite temperature

-We begin by reviewing the definition of a PCA, and explain how the results of G{\'a}cs and Toom imply the existence of time-crystals in this setting~\cite{toom1980stable,gacs2001reliable,grinstein2004can, gray2001reader}.
-As in a CA, the state of a PCA is given by a spin configuration $\{\eta(x)\}$, where $x \in \Lambda$ labels sites in a regular lattice $\Lambda$ and each $\eta(x)$ takes values in a set $\mathcal{S} = \{1, 2, \cdots, d\}$.
-In a CA, the dynamics are governed by a deterministic transition rule~\cite{ulam1952random,neumann1966theory},
+\emph{Time-crystals in probabilistic cellular automata}---The state of a probabilistic cellular automata is given by a spin configuration $\{\eta(\bm{x})\}$, where $\bm{x} \in \Lambda$ labels sites in a regular lattice $\Lambda$ and each $\eta(\bm{x})$ takes values in a finite set $\mathcal{S}$.
+In a conventional cellular automata (CA), the dynamics are governed by a deterministic transition rule~\cite{ulam1952random,neumann1966theory},

-[Fig.~\ref{Hmodel_schematic}(a)].
-In a PCA, the spins instead evolve under a Markov process described by the transition matrix $M_{ \eta \to \eta' }$, which characterizes the \emph{probability} to evolve from configuration $\eta$ to $\eta'$~\cite{toom1974nonergodic,dawson1977stable,gacs1986reliable}. $M$ should be local in the sense that the update distribution of a spin depends only on the state of its nearest neighbors, or more generally, on some finite range ``neighborhood'' $ \mathcal{N}$.
+In a PCA, the spins instead evolve under a Markov process described by the transition matrix $M_{ \eta \to \eta' }$, which characterizes the \emph{probability} to evolve from configuration $\eta$ to $\eta'$~\cite{toom1974nonergodic,dawson1977stable,gacs1986reliable}.

-A particularly natural class of PCAs arise by starting with a deterministic CA and perturbing it with an ``error rate'' $\epsilon$.
-More concretely, at each step, the spins first follow the rule $\mathcal{T}$, and then with a probability bounded by $\epsilon$ they randomly flip to a different state.
-One can think of the resulting Markov process as a perturbation to the deterministic one, $M = \mathcal{T} + \epsilon \, \Delta M$, where $\Delta M$ determines the precise error distribution.
-The mathematical results we will describe can in fact account for even more general (non-Markovian) error models, as we will describe shortly~\cite{gacs2001reliable, gacs2021new}.